Gzh0821/pvzg_site/src/en/download/README.md

 >
 > Downloading or playing online means that you have read and agreed to the following agreements and statements:
 >
-> - "PvZ2 Gardendless" Usage Agreement
+> - "PvZ2 Gardendless" User Agreement and Disclaimer
-> - Disclaimer and Copyright Notice for "PvZ2 Gardendless"
 >
 > For the details of the above agreement and statement, please see [here](../instructions/)